prakashraj950/Node-crud/README.md

 This project is a Node.js application using Express.js for the back-end API.
 It connects to a MongoDB database for data storage and includes error handling and validation features.
 The project is designed to be robust and scalable, with a focus on handling various types of errors gracefully.

 ## Features
-- RESTful API: Provides endpoints for CRUD operations.
+- `RESTful API`: Provides endpoints for CRUD operations.
-- MongoDB Integration: Connects to a MongoDB database for data storage.
+- `MongoDB Integration`: Connects to a MongoDB database for data storage.
-- Error Handling: Includes custom error handling for various types of errors.
+- `Error Handling`: Includes custom error handling for various types of errors.
-- Validation: Includes validation for input data using Mongoose.
+- `Validation`: Includes validation for input data using Mongoose.

 ## Project Structure
 ```